U.S. Department of Energy - Energy Efficiency and Renewable Energy

-Purely decorative images, which add no meaningful information to a page, such as bullets or page dividers, do not require alt text.
-Web developers should code these with empty alt text.
+If your website is hosted outside of the Energy.gov Drupal environment, you may have purely decorative images, such as bullets or page dividers, that do not add any meaningful information to the page.
+These do not require alt text.
+Web developers should code them with empty alt text.

-If you use a graphical representation of text, your alt text should contain all of the text in the graphic.
-If your graphic says "Wind Power," your alt text should also say "Wind Power."
-For graphics with ampersands (e.g. "&") spell out "and" in the alt text, e.g. if the graphic says "Wind & Hydro" the alt text should be "Wind and Hydro."
+When an image contains text, your alt text should include all of it.
+For graphics with ampersands (e.g. "&") spell out "and" in the alt text, e.g., if the graphic says "Wind & Hydro" the alt text should be "Wind and Hydro."

 Technical Diagrams, Graphs, and Charts